DharitParmar/block/README.md

 4.5 - 5 hour

 ## Did you make any trade-offs for this project?
 What would you have done differently with more time?
-Given more time I would have prefer to separate out core module and make it more more abstract to: make it Independent of Frameworks. make it Independent of any external agency.
+Given more time I would have prefer to separate out core module and make it more abstract to:
+- make it Independent of Frameworks.
+- make it Independent of any external agency.

 secondly, Unit test coverage can be improved!
 Third, given more time I would have explored UI in compose.